MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockOversized.md

 ## Prerequisites

-It’s recommended that the following be completed before beginning this tutorial:
+It's recommended that the following be completed before beginning this tutorial:

 - [Custom Blocks Part One: The Simplest Block](AddCustomDieBlock.md)
 - [Custom Blocks Part Two: Geometry and Material Instances](AdvancedCustomBlocks.md)